Dipole antenna: Feeding a dipole antenna

 Ideally, a half-wave dipole should be fed using a balanced transmission line matching its typical 65–70 Ω input impedance.
 Twin lead with a similar impedance is available but seldom used and does not match the balanced antenna terminals of most radio and television receivers.
 Much more common is the use of common 300 Ω twin lead in conjunction with a folded dipole.
 The driving point impedance of a half-wave folded dipole is 4 times that of a simple half-wave dipole, thus closely matching that 300 Ω characteristic impedance.
 Most FM broadcast band tuners and older analog televisions include balanced 300 Ω antenna input terminals.
 However twin lead has the drawback that it is electrically disturbed by any other nearby conductor (including earth); when used for transmitting, care must be taken not to place it near other conductors.

-Many types of coaxial cable (or "coax") have a characteristic impedance of 75 Ω, which would otherwise be a good match for a half-wave dipole.
-However coax is a single-ended line whereas a center-fed dipole expects a balanced line (such as twin lead).
+Many types of coaxial cable (or coax) have a characteristic impedance of 75 Ω, which would otherwise be a good match for a half-wave dipole.
+However, coax is a single-ended line whereas a center-fed dipole expects a balanced line (such as twin lead).
 By symmetry, one can see that the dipole's terminals have an equal but opposite voltage, whereas coax has one conductor grounded.
 Using coax regardless results in an unbalanced line, in which the currents along the two conductors of the transmission line are no longer equal and opposite.
 Since you then have a net current along the transmission line, the transmission line becomes an antenna itself, with unpredictable results (since it depends on the path of the transmission line).
 This will generally alter the antenna's intended radiation pattern, and change the impedance seen at the transmitter or receiver.

 A balun is required to use coaxial cable with a dipole antenna.
 The balun transfers power between the single-ended coax and the balanced antenna, sometimes with an additional change in impedance.
 A balun can be implemented as a transformer which also allows for an impedance transformation.
 This is usually wound on a ferrite toroidal core.
 The toroid core material must be suitable for the frequency of use, and in a transmitting antenna it must be of sufficient size to avoid saturation.
 Other balun designs are mentioned below.

 Current balun

-A so-called current balun uses a transformer wound on a toroid or rod of magnetic material such as ferrite.
+A current balun uses a transformer wound on a toroid or rod of magnetic material such as ferrite.
 All of the current seen at the input goes into one terminal of the balanced antenna.
 It forms a balun by choking common-mode current.
 The material isn't critical for 1:1 because there is no transformer action applied to the desired differential current.

 A related design involves two transformers and includes a 1:4 impedance transformation.